-We currently expect to issue additional debt in the near future.
+We may issue new debt in the near future.
 COVID-19 has led to disruption and volatility in the global capital markets, which may adversely impact the cost of and access to capital.
-The amount and timing of such additional borrowings, if any, will depend on a number of factors, including maturities of our existing debt, acquisitions and strategic investments, acceptable interest rates and changes in corporate income tax law.
-Additional information regarding our outstanding debt is provided in "Notes to Consolidated Financial Statements, Note 6.
-Debt" in our 2019 Annual Report on Form 10-K.
+The amount and timing of additional borrowings, if any, will depend on a number of factors, including but not limited to maturities of our existing debt, acquisitions and strategic investments, favorable and/or acceptable interest rates and changes in corporate income tax law.
+Additional information regarding our outstanding debt at June 28, 2020 is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 5.
+Debt".

 Income Taxes.
-At March 29, 2020, we estimated remaining future payments of \$2.1 billion for the one-time U.S. repatriation tax accrued in fiscal 2018 (Toll Charge), after application of certain tax credits, which is payable in installments over the next six years.
-At March 29, 2020, other current liabilities included \$176 million reflecting our estimate of the next installment due in January 2021.
+At June 28, 2020, we estimated remaining future payments of \$2.0 billion for the one-time U.S. repatriation tax accrued in fiscal 2018 (Toll Charge), after application of certain tax credits, which is payable in installments over the next six years.
+At June 28, 2020, other current liabilities included \$174 million, reflecting the next installment due in January 2021.
 Additional information regarding our income taxes is provided in this Quarterly Report in "Notes to Condensed Consolidated Financial Statements, Note 3.
 Income Taxes."

 Capital Return Program.
 In fiscal 2018, we announced a stock repurchase program authorizing us to repurchase up to \$30 billion of our common stock.
-In the first six months of fiscal 2020, we repurchased and retired 29.3 million shares of our common stock for \$2.3 billion, before commissions.
-At March 29, 2020, \$4.7 billion remained authorized for repurchase under the stock repurchase program.
+In the first nine months of fiscal 2020, we repurchased and retired 30.9 million shares of our common stock for \$2.5 billion, before commissions.
+At June 28, 2020, \$4.6 billion remained authorized for repurchase under the stock repurchase program.
 Our stock repurchase program is subject to periodic evaluations to determine when and if repurchases are in the best interests of our stockholders, and we may accelerate, suspend, delay or discontinue repurchases at any time.
-Subsequent to March 29, 2020, to maintain our financial liquidity position and flexibility, we suspended our stock repurchases, at least for the near-term, in light of COVID-19.
-We have the ability to reinstate repurchases if we determine it to be in the best interest of stockholders.
+In the third quarter of fiscal 2020, to maintain our financial liquidity position and flexibility, we suspended our stock repurchases, at least for the near-term, in light of COVID-19.
+We have the ability to reinstate repurchases when and if we determine it to be in the best interest of stockholders.

-On March 10, 2020, we announced a 5% increase in our quarterly dividend per share of common stock from \$0.62 to \$0.65, which is effective for dividends payable after March 26, 2020.
-In the first six months of fiscal 2020, we paid cash dividends totaling \$1.4 billion, or \$1.24 per share.
-On April 21, 2020, we announced a cash dividend of \$0.65 per share on our common stock, payable on June 25, 2020 to stockholders of record as of the close of business on June 4, 2020.
+In the first nine months of fiscal 2020, we paid cash dividends totaling \$2.1 billion, or \$1.89 per share.
+On July 15, 2020, we announced a cash dividend of \$0.65 per share on our common stock, payable on September 24, 2020 to stockholders of record as of the close of business on September 3, 2020.
 We currently intend to continue to use cash dividends as a means of returning capital to stockholders, subject to capital availability, which may be impacted by COVID-19, and our view that cash dividends are in the best interests of our stockholders, among other factors.